 Constructed with a cotton, nylon, and spandex blend, the shorts don't stretch an incredible amount.
-Thankfully, with only a four-inch inseam, this wasn't as much of a limiting factor as we thought.
+Thankfully, with only a four-inch inseam, this wasn't as much of a limiting factor as it could have been.
 We enjoyed the overall comfort, though the fabric resisted movement with our body just enough to detract from their mobility score.
 Relative to other shorts, they aren't as soft and are a tad on the heavy side as well, weighing in at 7.6 ounces for the pair we tested.
-The fit of the Wadi Rum was on the slimmer side, especially in the legs, but still true to size.
-We also appreciated how the material did not bunch up while hiking.
+The fit of the Wadi Rum is on the slimmer side, especially in the legs, but still true to size.
+We also appreciate how the material does not bunch up while hiking.

 Venting and Breathability

-It's difficult to breathe and vent well when cotton is involved; thus, these shorts performed fairly average for this metric.
+It can be difficult to breathe and vent well when cotton is involved.
+Thus, these shorts perform fairly average for this metric.
 The use of nylon and spandex contributes to breathability, but the relative thickness of the fabric does not allow for moisture-wicking advantages.
 On the flip side, these shorts insulate better on early morning starts and overcast days.
-If casual hiking is what you're after, these nuances might not be of concern.
+If casual hiking is what you're after, these nuances might not be much of a concern.

 These shorts were one of our favorites to dress up for a night out, and they fit right in with any fashion short, though the style might a limiting characteristic if you want something to look suited for the outdoors.
-Activity-wise, they are a great length for rock climbing, stretching, casual cycling, or using a foam roller.
-Despite mobility being slightly restricted, they cover the basics for a range of activities.
+Activity-wise, they are a decent length for rock climbing, stretching, casual cycling, or use with a foam roller.
+Despite mobility being slightly restricted, they cover the basic range of activities.
 Due to their length, they won't fare well in the colder seasons, but this is to be expected.

-There is no added water resistance to these shorts, which means they absorb water easily, yet gradually; this means that the water beads first before soaking in, which gives you time to brush the water away.
+There is no added water-resistance to these shorts, which means they absorb water easily, but gradually; this means that the water beads first before soaking in, which gives you time to brush the water away.
 They also take some time to dry - nearly thirty minutes in our test - which is much slower than the more synthetic options.
-We'd recommend the Patagonia Baggies if you're after a highly water-resistant option.

-Appropriately, the Wadi Rum has four deep pockets and one secret stash at the hip.
-Other features include a gusseted crotch, a plastic button, a zip fly closure, belt loops, and a small metal snap closure for the rear pockets that is uniquely offset (as in, out of the way of your hands and easily accessed).
-The stiffer material does have the added abrasion resistant perk, but there is no added sun protection or quick-drying advantage.
+The Wadi Rum has four deep pockets and one secret stash at the hip.
+Other features include a gusseted crotch, a plastic button and a zip fly closure, belt loops, and a small metal snap for the rear pockets that are uniquely offset (as in, out of the way of your hands and easily accessed).
+The stiffer material does have the added abrasion-resistant perk, but there is no added sun protection or quick-drying advantage.

 Made in Bangladesh and designed by a highly regarded brand in the outdoor industry, fashion does seem to cost all the more.
-These shorts retail for $79 and one of the more expensive pairs we tested, though they have a limited lifetime warranty.
+These shorts are one of the more expensive pairs we tested, though they have a limited lifetime warranty.
 If you can foot the bill and you value the nontraditional design, you won't be disappointed with their casual athleticism.
-We do recommend you try the shorts on beforehand or purchase from a retailer that will allow for easy exchanges since they are cut a tad on the slim side.
+We do recommend you try the shorts on beforehand or purchase from a retailer that will allow for easy exchanges since they are cut on the slim side.